rom-rb/rom-rb.org/source/4.0/learn/getting-started/core-concepts.html.md

             calls into the appropriate repository and asks for an entity

 **Step 2.** The Repository accepts the request and combines all of the
-            related associations together to create a datastore specific query for the data
+            related associations together to create a datastore-specific query for the data

 **Step 3.** Once a relation has been composed of all needed restrictions or